GSA/digitalgov.gov/content/events/2022/03/2022-03-16-change-the-way-digital-work-gets-done.md

 * **Beth Martin** — User Experience Lead, and co-lead of the Web Managers Community of Practice

-## About the Web Managers Community of Practice
+---

-[The Web Managers Community of Practice](https://digital.gov/communities/web-content-managers/) is a group of government employees who manage government websites and digital services.
+_The [Web Managers Community of Practice](https://digital.gov/communities/web-content-managers/) is a group of government employees who manage government websites and digital services.
 They work to create a trusted, seamless online experience for all.
+[Join the Community of Practice](https://digital.gov/communities/web-content-managers/)._